hyodae-seo/hyodaeseo.com/content/authors/admin/_index.md

     url: 'https://manoa.hawaii.edu/'

 # Short bio (displayed in user profile at end of posts)
-bio: I am a physical oceanographer, climate scientist,and numerical modeler, with a broad range of research and teaching interests in oceanic and atmospheric processes and their interactions relating to climate and offshore wind energy.
+bio: Physical oceanographer, climate scientist,and numerical modeler, with a broad range of research and teaching interests in oceanic and atmospheric processes and their interactions relating to climate and offshore wind energy.
 interests:
   - Air-Sea Interaction
   - Surface Waves